hjalmar/svelte-standalone-router/README.md

 ```
 So far all routes have been explicit, meaning the route has matched from start to end.
 To make a route implicit you add a `*` to the end of the route.

-> #### NOTE
-`*` is not a wildcard you can place in the middle of the string.
+> **NOTE:** `*` is not a wildcard you can place in the middle of the string.
 It is placed at the end to mark where it match up until and then anything else after that.
 So it's important in what order the routes are defined due to no ranking system in place in the library

 This will match a route like `/articles/10` and `/articles/20/what-is-up-with-2020`.
 It will explicitly match up until the `:id` and then everything else.
 ```js